wordofwarning/wordofwarning.org/archive/2014-worksahead/sheepknuckle/index.md

 In this celebration of collective performance anxiety, they cede centre stage to an audience-turned-performer, to become remote whispering guides through an intimate conversation and a performance of the everyday.

-*Echo* is a love story you have already heard but are yet to take part in...
+*Echo* is a love story you have already heard but are yet to take part in…
 ![Echo](sheep1.jpg)

 ####Who are they?
 SheepKnuckle are James Monaghan + Padraig Confrey, who make work that manifests itself often as an experiment; who are interested in using interactive media and ‘the self’ to challenge and de-construct traditional dramaturgy.
 They met at Salford University in their first year and have been in love ever since.